mbarszcz-pcb/arcader-usb/README.md

 * The ICSP pin header is a tight fit in the joystick.
 It is designed to be mounted to the bottom of the board, but ensure that you check fitment before soldering the pin header.
 Depending on the length of your headers, you may need to "cheat" by pushing the header against a hard surface to make the pin length a bit shorter.
 If need be, trim any excess length off the back of the pin header (top of the board) to preserve the bevel on the pin header.

-* The reset button has proven to be unnecessary and can simply be omitted if desired.
+* The reset button has proven to be unnecessary and can simply be omitted in most cases.
 It is a tight fit under the right fire button.
-While it does clear, care must be taken to ensure the connectors on the bottom of the fire button are not depresseing the reset button when assembled.
-I haven't had a use for it as reprogramming through the Arduino IDE can auto-reset the microcontroller.
+While it does clear, care must be taken to ensure the connectors on the bottom of the fire button are not depressing the reset button when assembled.
+I haven't had a use for it as the Arduino IDE can auto-reset the microcontroller over USB.
 My recommendation would simply be to not solder it to the board and if a reset is needed, short the pads with a small pair of tweezers.

 * I recommend installing the front facing right angle tactile switches into the PCB, fitting the PCB into the Arcader USB joystick housing, and then soldering 1 or 2 of the pins on the tactile switches in place.
 This will ensure a nice straight fit on the front buttons.